Control-Oriented Deep Space Communications For Unmanned Space Exploration: System Model

-where $t_k^S$, $t_k^{Cm}$, $t_k^{Cp}$ and $t_k^{A}$ are the time for sensing, communication, computing and control.
-For simplicity, the time for sensing, computing and control is predetermined in this paper.
-Assuming the $K$ $\mathbf{SC^3}$ loops are allocated with orthogonal subchannels with an equal bandwidth $B$, the communication-introduced latency is given by
+where $t_k^s$, $t_k^{c}$, $t_k^{d}$, and $t_k^{a}$ are the time for sensing, computing, downlink communication, and executing control actions.
+Since we focus on the communication process, the time for sensing, computing, and executing control actions is predetermined in this paper.
+The communication time includes two parts,